Alvaro Lopez Ortega / 2026-03-03 Briefing

 🌐 Business & Tech

-Accenture is acquiring Ookla, the parent company of Downdetector and Speedtest, in a $1.2 billion deal with Ziff Davis.
-The acquisition will expand Accenture’s analytics and intelligence capabilities, providing network performance insights for clients.
-Ziff Davis will use the proceeds to reduce its debt.
+Accenture is acquiring Ookla, the parent company of Downdetector, Speedtest, and RootMetrics, for $1.2 billion from Ziff Davis.
+The deal will bolster Accenture’s analytics and intelligence capabilities by integrating Ookla’s network performance data and testing tools, which conduct roughly 250 million tests monthly.
+Ziff Davis will use the proceeds to reduce debt, while Accenture will focus on optimizing networks and providing data-driven solutions for clients in sectors like communications and government.

 New Android Features: Calling Cards, Location Sharing, Luggage Tracking